caesar0301/pkt2flow/README.md

 by chenxm, SJTU
 2012-12

-Separate the packets into flows considering only 4 tuples: source address, source port, dest address, dest port for further analysis.
+To seperate the packets into flows (UDP or TCP) by 4-tuple of (src_ip, dst_ip, src_port, dst_port).
+Each flow will be saved into a pcap file named with 4_tuple and the timestamp of the first packet of the flow for further analysis, e.g., using tcpflow, tcptrace, captcp.py etc.

 The packets are saved in the time order without any processing like TCP resembling.